 Jooble – A powerful search tool for searching multiple job boards in a particular country, for a specific keyword or vacancy.
 Use Jooble to find out what roles are available in your target employment sector or profession.

 PhDs At Work – Michelle Erickson takes the PhD interview format to a whole new level with her ‘week-in-the-life’ approach.
 PhDs working in corporate and non-profit sectors give accounts of what they do in their day jobs, showing how skills learned in the PhD are put to use outside of academia.
-Professional photography and cool site navigation make this site a real pleasure to use.
 My favourite part is the way that each contributor’s dissertation title is listed too!

 Reseach Careers: Options Beyond Academia.
 This fantastic resource was started by researchers who are connected with the University of Oxford in some way.
 Their website has a very slick and professional look and feel, and you can filter by industry sector and by degree type, which makes it easy to pinpoint individuals who match your own interests.
 These profiles serve as a brilliant blueprint and inspiration for folks who’re looking to make their own career transition.